franneck94/Vscode-C-Cpp-Runner/README.md

 Compile and run your C/C++ code with an ease.

-This extension provides tasks to compile and run your C/C++ code.
+This extension provides tasks to compile, run and debug your C/C++ code.
-There are tasks for debug and release builds and also for debugging and executing your code.
+You do not need to know about any compiler or makefile commands, thus you can focus on coding.

 ## Software Requirements

-- Microsoft's C/C++ VSCode Extension (highly recommended)
+- Microsoft's C/C++ VSCode Extension (will be installed automatically)
 - For C code: gcc/clang, gdb/lldb and make
 - For C++ code: g++/clang++, gdb/lldb and make
 - Allowed file extensions for headers: \*.h, \*.hpp, \*.hh, \*.hxx